Shinjirō Koizumi: 2024 LDP leadership election

 Koizumi ran against Shigeru Ishiba, who replaced Fumio Kishida as Prime Minister after winning the LDP leadership election.

 On 14 August 2024, Prime Minister Fumio Kishida announced he would not seek a second term as LDP President, making the race an open field.
 By late August, both Kono and Ishiba had already declared their respective candidacies.

 On 6 September, Koizumi officially announced his candidacy for the LDP presidency.
 In a press conference he pledged to introduce legislation that would legalize separate surnames for married couples and proposed holding a national referendum to determine whether or not Article 9 of the Constitution should be amended.
 Koizumi promised to dissolve the lower of house and call a general election “as soon as possible” if elected President and later Prime Minister.
 His candidacy was endorsed by former prime minister Yoshihide Suga.
 Koizumi gave his first street speech the following day in Tokyo's Ginza district.
 Koizumi, along with fellow front-runner Shigeru Ishiba, has been described as one of the "centrists" of the election.

 Koizumi lost the election, placing third behind Sanae Takaichi and Shigeru Ishiba.
 Ishiba defeated Takaichi in a runoff election, having received support from Koizumi's camp.
 As LDP president, Ishiba appointed Koizumi chairman of the Election Strategy Committee, a senior party office.
-In the October 2024 election Koizumi traveled across the country to rally support for LDP candidates, but the results were unfavourable, with the ruling coalition losing its majority.
-Koizumi resigned as election strategy chairman to take responsibility.
+In the October 2024 general election Koizumi traveled across the country to rally support for LDP candidates, but the results were unfavourable, with the ruling coalition losing its majority.
+Koizumi, who had easily won re-election in his own seat, resigned as election strategy chairman to take responsibility.
 He was replaced by Seiji Kihara as the party's election chief.
 Koizumi was subsequently appointed as executive secretary to the LDP political reform headquarters.

 When asked in February 2025 about the possibility of running for party leadership again, Koizumi didn't rule it out, saying "I will do my best to become a politician that people want to support."
 Later that month, Koizumi suggested that the Kansai-based opposition Innovation Party should join the LDP-Komeito coalition, amidst budget negotiations that were taking place in the lower house.
 He continued to advocate for this, stating “we should officially ask for a coalition” in March.
 Koizumi simultaneously criticized the possibility of a grand coalition with the Constitutional Democratic Party, the chief opposition party.